https://www.sikich.com

-Businesses frequently outsource key services to third-party service providers to support their operations, introducing risks related to data security, operational reliability and regulatory compliance.
+Businesses often outsource key services to third-party providers, introducing risks around data security, operational reliability and regulatory compliance.

-To mitigate these risks, businesses conduct thorough evaluations of their service providers – often by reviewing SOC reports.
-These reports provide assurance over the service organization’s ability to meet its service commitments.
-If your organization provides services to other businesses, obtaining a SOC report is essential to demonstrating trust, transparency, and compliance.
+To mitigate these risks, organizations conduct thorough evaluations of their service providers – often by reviewing SOC reports.
+These reports confirm a service provider’s ability to meet its commitments.
+If your organization provides services to other businesses, obtaining a SOC report is essential to demonstrate trust, transparency and compliance.

 SOC Readiness and Gap Assessments